Sinners (dir. Ryan Coogler)

 Handsome young man

-Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Sunday, 27 April 2025 12:32 (one week ago)
+Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Sunday, 27 April 2025 12:32 (three months ago)

 A popular former ILXOR thinks MBJ was playing one of the brothers hotter than the other and as we were watching the movie with this in mind we gave up trying to figure out which one more or less instantly.

-Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Sunday, 27 April 2025 12:34 (one week ago)
+Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Sunday, 27 April 2025 12:34 (three months ago)

 The more serious brother is the hottie.